cameron-wags/rainbow_csv.nvim/README.md

 ## Overview
 Rainbow CSV has two main features:
 * Highlights csv columns in different rainbow colors.
-* Allows to run "select" queries in SQL-like language.
+* Allows to run "select" queries in RBQL: SQL-like transprogramming language.

 To enter a "select" query either press 'F5' or enter the query in vim command line e.g. `:Select a1, a2`